-The Chevy Bolt Turned Me Into An Electric Car Believer
+The Chevy Bolt Turned Me Into an Electric Car Believer

 On April 13, NASA made a startling announcement: Underneath its icy surface, Saturn's moon Enceladus may be home to a chemical reaction that could provide the right conditions for life.
 "This is the closest we've come, so far, to identifying a place with some of the ingredients needed for a habitable environment," said the space agency's Thomas Zurbuchen in a statement.
 The definition of "habitable" depends very much on the kind of life you're talking about (especially when the potentially life-supporting activity is happening underwater).
 Human beings aren't going to be setting up shop on Enceladus anytime soon.
 Which means we are, for now, stuck on Earth, with its changing climate and all the rest.

 It's a good thing, then, that automakers are getting serious about electric vehicles (EVs).
 Environmentalists have long hailed such cars as a greener alternative to gas-powered cars.
 But their viability has been limited by issues like driving range, affordability and the sometimes questionable decision-making of major automakers.
-General Motors' Chevrolet Bolt represents a sea-change in all these areas: it'll do over 200 miles on a single charge, it starts at just $35,000 before federal and state incentives, and the company once accused of killing the electric car is making Bolt's readily available to as many customers as it can.
+General Motors' Chevrolet Bolt represents a sea-change in all these areas: it'll do over 200 miles on a single charge, it starts at just $35,000 before federal and state incentives, and the company once accused of killing the electric car is making Bolts readily available to as many customers as it can.

 Driving the Bolt feels simultaneously transformative and prosaic.
 At first, you can't help but think you're in a car somehow delivered from the future.
 I became convinced that EVs are primed to explode in popularity, especially once people realize how much fun they can be to drive.
 Unlike in a gas-powered car, an all-eletric delivers power the instant you ask for it.
 The Bolt is like a zippy sports car in economical suiting.
 And, as with hybrids before it, you start to make a game out of recharging the battery via the Bolt's regenerative breaking feature that converts some energy into useable electricity.